Using Experiments to Correct for Selection in Observational Studies: The General Case

-\end{assumption} This assumption is both novel as well as critical in the current discussion, so let us offer some remarks. \begin{remark} Compared to a regular unconfoundedness assumption, we add the variable $Y^\pps_i(w)$ to the conditioning set.
+\begin{remark} Compared to a regular unconfoundedness assumption, we add the variable $Y^\pps_i(w)$ to the conditioning set.
 At first this may appear to be an innocuous addition.
 However, following the standard approach to exploiting unconfoundedness assumptions, we see that this is not the case.
-Typically we use such an assumption to create subpopulations defined by the conditioning variables, and then compare treated and control units.
+Typically we use an unconfoundedness assumption to create subpopulations defined by the conditioning variables, and then compare treated and control units within those subpopulations.
 To be specific, suppose we wish to estimate $\mme[Y^\pp_i(1)|G_i=\ppo]$.
-We would first estimate the conditional expectation $\mme[Y^\pp_i(1)|Y_i^\pps(1)=y^\pps,W_i=1,X_i=x,G_i=\ppo]$.
-Then, however, we would need to average this over the marginal distribution of $(Y_i^\pps(1),X_i)$ in the observational sample, but in this observational sample we only see draws from the conditional distribution of $(Y_i^\pps(1),X_i)$ given $W_i=1$, and this is not the same distribution because of the failure of unconfoundedness in the observational sample.
-To address this, we need to exploit the presence of the experimental sample. \end{remark}
+We would first estimate the conditional expectation $\mu(y^\pps,x)=\mme[Y^\pp_i(1)|Y_i^\pps(1)=y^\pps,W_i=1,X_i=x,G_i=\ppo]$.
+Then, in the second step, we would average this over the marginal distribution of $(Y_i^\pps(1),X_i)$ in the observational sample.
+However, in the observational sample we only see draws from the conditional distribution of $(Y_i^\pps(1),X_i)$ given $W_i=1$, and this is {\it not} the same distribution because of the failure of unconfoundedness in the observational sample.
+To address this, we need to exploit the presence of the experimental sample. \end{remark}\begin{remark} The precise version of the unconfoundedness assumption here is slightly different from than the (stronger) unconfoundedness assumption in, say, \citet{rosenbaum1983central} where it is assumed that $W_i$ is independent of the full set of $Y_i^\pp(0),Y^\pp_i(1))$.
+It is what is referred to in \citet{imbens2000} as ``weak unconfoundedness.'' \end{remark}